michaelmcshinsky/utah-esports-website/pages/index.md

 ---
 title:
 layout: landing
-description: We promote, support, and grow the Utah eSports LANs, games, tournaments, and events as well as local streams and community resources
+description: We promote, support, and grow the Utah Esports LANs, games, tournaments, and events as well as local streams and community resources
 header:
   teaser: "/assets/images/site/logo-square.png"
 permalink: /